Rita2024/Errand-Hub/README.md

 ##### Features
 - `User authentication for secure access to the system`.
-- `Package tracking to monitor the status and location of packages in real-time`.
 - `Dashboard for users to initiate package pick-up requests and view delivery status`.
 - `Admin panel for managing courier logistics, including assigning drivers and updating delivery routes`.
 - `Project Structure`